holmstead/pands-weekly-tasks/README.md

 # Get Started

 Python is a general purpose programming language.
 The Python interperter can be downloaded [here](https://www.python.org/downloads/).

-Several libraries were used in the analysis.
+Several [packages](https://pypi.org/) were used in the analysis.

-Install the required libraries using the following command:
+Install the required packages using the following command:

 ```
 python pip install pandas matplotlib seaborn numpy
 ```

-More information about the libraries used in this analysis can be found below:
+More information about the packages used in this analysis can be found below:

 1. Pandas
    - https://pandas.pydata.org/